Chapter 13: Incentives and Recognition

 Recognition opportunities should be promoted widely at the local level.
 This may be accomplished by conducting trainings and other education and outreach to ensure competitive and recognition programs are available and publicized to all members and adult volunteers.

-The Star Rankings (Bronze, Silver, Gold, Platinum) is a voluntary advancement program utilizing the Personal Development Report form, part of the 4-H member record book, as a goal setting tool, aimed at encouraging broad-based participation and achievement in the 4-H YDP.
-Junior, intermediate and senior members may participate.
+The Achievement Program is a voluntary advancement program utilizing a variety of forms to track progress and can be included as part of the 4-H member record book, and/or as a goal-setting tool, aimed at encouraging broad-based participation and achievement in the 4-H YDP.
+The program is age-specific and is available for primary, junior, intermediate and senior members.

 4-H State Ambassador is one of the highest service opportunities and recognition attainable in the 4-H YDP.
 4-H State Ambassador are youth who have excelled in the areas of leadership and community service, and have been selected to serve the 4-H YDP in roles that promote leadership through education and service.
 4-H State Ambassador Advisors are adult volunteers who are experienced in working with older youth in a youth-adult partnership atmosphere.